Skip to main content

 1. Fire-Resistant Clothing

-Welders must wear flame-resistant materials to protect against sparks and extreme temperatures.
+Welders must wear flame-resistant materials to protect against sparks, and extreme temperatures.
 Cotton treated with flame-retardant chemicals, leather, and wool are common choices.
 Don't wear synthetic fabrics because they can melt and burn you extremely.

 If you're not sure what protective clothing is needed in ARC welding, you have to wear a jacket and pants that cover your whole body.
 These clothes should be made of strong materials that can handle heat.